angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 > Remember: Java is to JavaScript what Car is to Carpet

-JavaScript is a \(relatively\) easy-to-learn language, with a syntax that result familiar to most programmers, as is "similar" to C++, Java, or python.
-Originally intended for browser-side scripting, there are a big amount of tutorials and documentation to start programming in this messy and lovely language.
+JavaScript is a \(relatively\) easy-to-learn language, with a syntax that is familiar to most programmers, as it's "similar" to C++, Java, or Python.
+Originally intended for browser-side scripting, there are plenty of tutorials and documentation to start programming in this messy and lovely language.

-In this small introduction, however, I will quickly introduce the basics, skipping the references to browser-side programming as are not needed for node.js.
-I will also introduce the latest features in JavaScript \(ES6\) that are usually left out in old guides or browser-side programming \(aaah, lovely browser-compatibility\).
-With node.js we can use all the latests js features without fear, as long as our node.js is up to date.
+In this introduction, however, I will quickly introduce the basics, skipping the references to browser-side programming as are not needed for Node.js.
+I will also introduce the latest features in JavaScript \(ES6\) that are commonly left out in most guides.
+With Node.js we can use all the latests JS features without fear, as long as our Node.js installation is up to date.

-For a full guide on JS programming, use explicit JS programming tutorials/books, as a lot of thing are not included in this introduction.
+For a full guide on JS programming, use a full JS programming tutorial/books, as a lot of thing are not included in this introduction.

 You can tests all the snippets here by writing them on the node REPL.